verilator/verilator/docs/guide/exe_verilator.rst

 .. option:: --trace-underscore

-   Enable tracing of signals that start with an underscore.
+   Enable tracing of signals or modules that start with an underscore.
 Normally, these signals are not output during tracing.
 See also :vlopt:`--coverage-underscore` option.

 .. option:: -U<var>